A sunburn is reddening of the skin that occurs after you are exposed to the sun or other ultraviolet light.

 If you do get a sunburn:

-- Take a cool shower or bath or place clean wet, cool wash rags on the burn.
+- Take a cool shower or bath or place clean wet, cool wash cloths on the burn.

 - If there are blisters, dry bandages may help prevent infection.

 - If your skin is not blistering, moisturizing cream may be applied to relieve discomfort.
-Do not use butter, petroleum jelly (Vaseline), or other oil-based products.
-These can block pores and so that heat and sweat cannot escape, which can lead to infection.
+DO NOT use butter, petroleum jelly (Vaseline), or other oil-based products.
+These can block pores so that heat and sweat cannot escape, which can lead to infection.
+DO NOT pick at or peel away the top part of the blisters.

 - Cortisone creams may help reduce the inflammation.